AnesBenmerzoug/depender/README.md

   the package to be excluded from the graph.

 Options:
-  -o, --output-dir PATH  Output directory  [default: graphs] -fmt, --format TEXT    Output format, if specified the graph will be
+  -o, --output-dir PATH           Output directory  [default: graphs] -fmt, --format TEXT             Output format, if specified the graph will
-                         rendered to a file with the given format --include-external     When set, external packages are included in the graphs  [default: False] --no-follow-links      When set the script visits directories pointed to by symlinks  [default: False] --depth INTEGER        Depth of the directory recursion  [default: 5] --version              Show the version and exit.
+                                  be rendered to a file with the given format --dims, --image-dimensions TEXT
+                                  Dimensions of the rendered graphs given as 'width,height'  [default: 800,600] --include-external              When set, external packages are included in the graphs  [default: False] --no-follow-links               When set the script visits directories pointed to by symlinks  [default: False] --depth INTEGER                 Depth of the directory recursion  [default:
+                                  6]
+  --version                       Show the version and exit.
   -h, --help                      Show this message and exit.
 ```

 ## License